-- Prior to considering the disposal options for various types of wastes, opportunities for reducing waste generation, on-site or off-site re-use and recycling shall be fully evaluated.
-Measures that can be taken in the planning and design stages e.g. by modifying the design approach and in the construction stage for maximizing waste reduction shall be separately considered;

-- (ii) After considering the opportunities for reducing waste generation and maximizing re-use, the types and quantities of the wastes required to be disposed of as a consequence shall be estimated and the disposal methods/ options for each type of wastes shall be described in detail.
-The disposal methods/ options recommended for each type of wastes shall take into account the result of the assessment in Section 2 (iv) below;

-- (iii) The EIA report shall state the transportation routings and the frequency of the trucks/ vessels involved, any barging point or conveyor system to be used, the stockpiling areas and the disposal outlets for the wastes identified; and
+- (i) Prior to considering the disposal options for various types of wastes, opportunities for reducing waste generation, on-site or off-site re-use and recycling shall be evaluated.
+Measures that can be taken in the planning and design stages e.g. by modifying the design approach and in the construction stage for maximizing waste reduction shall be separately considered; - (ii) After considering the opportunities for reducing waste generation and maximizing re-use, the types and quantities of the wastes required to be disposed of as a consequence shall be estimated and the disposal methods/options for each type of wastes shall be described.
+The disposal methods/options recommended for each type of wastes shall take into account the result of the assessment in Section 2 (iv) below; - (iii) The EIA report shall state the transportation routings and the frequency of the trucks/vessels involved, any barging point or conveyor system to be used, the stockpiling areas and the disposal outlets for the wastes identified; and

-- (iv) The impact caused by handling (including stockpiling, labelling, packaging & storage), collection, transportation and re-use/ disposal of wastes shall be addressed in detail and appropriate mitigation measures shall be proposed.
+- (iv) The impact caused by handling (including stockpiling, labelling, packaging & storage), collection, transportation and re-use/disposal of wastes shall be addressed in detail and appropriate mitigation measures shall be proposed.
 This assessment shall cover the following areas:

 - potential hazard;

 - air and odour emissions;

 - noise;

 - wastewater discharge;

 - ecology; and

 - public transport.

-3. Excavation, Filling and Dumping
+3. Excavation/Dredging, Filling and Dumping

-- Identification and quantification as far as practicable of all excavation, fill (i) extraction, filling, sediment/mud transportation and disposal activities and requirements shall be conducted.
+- (i) The Applicant shall identify and quantify as far as practicable of all dredging/ excavation, fill extraction, filling, reclamation, sediment/mud transportation and disposal activities and requirements.
 Potential fill source and dumping ground to be involved shall also be identified.
 Field investigation, sampling and chemical and biological laboratory tests to characterize the sediment/mud concerned shall be conducted as appropriate.
-The ranges of parameters to be analyzed; the number, type and methods of sampling; sample preservation; chemical and biological laboratory test methods to be used shall be agreed with the Director (with reference to Section 4.4.2(c) of the TM) prior to the commencement of the tests and documented in the EIA report for consideration.
+The ranges of parameters to be analysed; the number, type and methods of sampling; sample preservation; chemical and biological laboratory test methods to be used shall be agreed with the Director (with reference to section 4.4.2(c) of the TM) prior to the commencement of the tests and document in the EIA report for consideration.
 The categories of sediment/mud which are to be disposed of in accordance with a permit granted under the Dumping at Sea Ordinance (DASO) shall be identified by both chemical and biological tests and their quantities shall be estimated.
-If the presence of any serious contamination of sediment/mud which requires special treatment/disposal is confirmed, the Applicant shall identify the most appropriate treatment and / or disposal arrangement and demonstrate its feasibility.
-The Applicant shall provide supporting document, such as agreement by the relevant facilities management authorities, to demonstrate the viability of any treatment/disposal plan; - (ii) Identification and evaluation of the best practicable dredging/excavation methods, treatment methods, in-situ / ex-situ arrangements, reuse/ recycling options and construction programme to minimize dredging/excavation and dumping requirements and demand for fill sources based on the criterion that existing sediment/mud shall be left in place and not to be disturbed as far as possible.
+If the presence of any serious contamination of sediment/mud which requires special treatment/disposal is confirmed, the Applicant shall identify the most appropriate treatment and/or disposal arrangement and demonstrate its feasibility.
+The Applicant shall provide supporting documents, such as agreement by the relevant facilities management authorities, to demonstrate the viability of any treatment/disposal plan. - (ii) The Applicant shall identify and evaluate the best practicable excavation/dredging methods to minimize excavation/dredging and dumping requirements and demand for fill sources based on the criterion that existing sediment/mud shall be left in place and not to be disturbed as far as possible.